Make a claim of exemption for a bank levy

 If the judgment creditor or debt collector opposed your Claim of Exemption, read the papers to find out why.

-A reply is optional, but if you choose to do it, you must file it with the court at least five court days before the hearing.
+• 📅 Your reply is optional but, if you choose to do it, you must file it at least 5 court days before the hearing.

 • Check if your court uses tentative rulings

-In some courts, the court posts (usually on its website) how it intends to rule the day before the hearing.
-This is called a tentative ruling.
+In some courts, the court posts (usually on its website↗️ how it intends to rule the day before the hearing.

 • Go to the hearing